N7ghtm4r3/Glider/documd/GliderBackend.md

 {
   "glider": {
     "configuration": {
-      "backupPath" : "[STRING] -> insert your path here, also null or this key removed is valid", "backupInterval": "[STRING] -> insert the interval to schedule the database backup (null or remove this key to not set a scheduled backup) -> [FIVE_MINUTES, FIFTEEN_MINUTES, HALF_HOUR, ONE_HOUR, FOUR_HOURS, EIGHT_HOURS, TWELVE_HOURS, ONE_DAY, ONE_WEEK, ONE_MONTH]", "databasePath": "[STRING] -> path where create the database",
+      "encryptConfigsFile" : "[BOOLEAN] -> whether the \"glider_configs.json\" file must be encrypted, NOTE you will no longer be able to edit this file directly", "backupPath" : "[STRING] -> insert your path here, also null or this key removed is valid", "backupInterval": "[STRING] -> insert the interval to schedule the database backup (null or remove this key to not set a scheduled backup) -> [FIVE_MINUTES, FIFTEEN_MINUTES, HALF_HOUR, ONE_HOUR, FOUR_HOURS, EIGHT_HOURS, TWELVE_HOURS, ONE_DAY, ONE_WEEK, ONE_MONTH]", "databasePath": "[STRING] -> path where create the database",